kubeshark/docs/src/pages/en/troubleshooting.md

 description: Troubleshooting the problems that you face while using Kubeshark.
 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** installation should be pretty straight forward, however due to the many K8s versions and configurations, getting started can require some troubleshooting.
+**Kubeshark** installation aims to be straightforward, yet due to the diverse range of Kubernetes (K8s) versions and configurations, some troubleshooting may be required to get started.

 ## Versions Incompatibility

 ### CLI

-When using the CLI, most problems can be resolved by simply re-installing the CLI using the following script or by any other means listed in the [installation page](/en/install):
+Most issues encountered with the CLI can often be resolved by reinstalling it.
+This can be done using the script provided below or through other methods detailed on the [installation page](/en/install):

 ```shell
 sh <(curl -Ls https://kubeshark.co/install)